peytoncordero/DRI25/text-analysis.md

 pyodide_http.patch_all()
 ```

-We will also need the `matplotlib` library later on, so import it now:
+We will also need the `matplotlib` library for data visualization, import it now:

 ```